ayo-adeboyejo/aws-terraform/aws-s3-cloudfront-webhosting-terraform/README.md

 terraform apply
 ```

 Type `yes` when prompted.
-Terraform provisions resources in dependency order — S3 first, then OAC, then bucket policy, then CloudFront (which depends on both), then Route 53.
+Terraform provisions resources in dependency order; S3 first, then OAC, then bucket policy, then CloudFront (which depends on both), then Route 53.

 **After apply, verify the deployment:**